-As a single mom I felt my world crashing into tiny little pieces.
-I thought I’d finish all of my own suffering and was borrowing other people’s suffering.
+As a single mom, I felt my world crashing into tiny little pieces.
+I thought I’d finish all of my own sufferings and was borrowing other people’s suffering.
 I thought divorce was the rock bottom of rock bottoms.
 I was still hurting like hell from the divorce.
-My self esteem was on the floor.
+My self-esteem was on the floor.
 I was still figuring out this thing called single parenting and then boom retrenchment happened.
-I didn’t think life could get any worse and in that moment, it did.
+I didn’t think life could get any worse and at that moment but it did.
 The job that kept me sane was gone in an instant.

 To say that day and the weeks and months that followed were some of the worst days of my life would be an understatement.
 I cried myself to sleep for months.
 It took weeks for me to even tell my closest friend that I’d been laid off.
 Anxiety was the order of the day and tears became my daily bread.
 They were nights I’ll literally wait for the kids to fall asleep so that I can fall apart.
 The despair was unbearable.
 I was a walking zombie.